Solutions to the exercises

 Hydrate the structure

-See the input here, and create a molecule template named H2O.mol:
+Create a molecule template named H2O.mol:

 3 atoms